ashfurrow/blog/source/blog/2013-05-16-developers-should-learn-photography.markdown

 date: 2013-05-16 00:00
 ---

-<import><p>Photography is the love-child of art and technology: you need a tasteful eye and skilled hands to get a great shot.
+<p>Photography is the love-child of art and technology: you need a tasteful eye and skilled hands to get a great shot.
 Dipping your toes into photography, even without becoming a great photographer, will make you a <em>way</em> better developer.
 Let's talk about why – I'll share some of my personal experiences with photography and how photography helped me improve as a software developer, then I'll help you out with getting started.</p>

 <p>Photography and development have a lot in common.
 So much so that I find it odd that more developers don't dabble in digital darkrooms.
 How are photography and programming alike?
 Good question. </p>